Pakistan Railways: Pakistan Locomotive Factory Risalpur

+Carriage Factory Islamabad

+Pakistan Railways Carriage Factory, Islamabad was set up in 1970 under the technical collaboration of LHB, Germany for manufacture of passenger carriages.
+The capacity of the Factory is 150 passenger coaches per year on single shift basis.

+Moghalpura Railway Workshops

 The Moghalpura Railway Workshops, on the Lahore–Wagah Branch Line at Moghalpura Junction railway station (MGPR) in Lahore, are one of several rolling-stock repair sites.
 The workshop complex emerged at its present site in 1904 to manufacture, repair and overhaul passenger coaches and freight wagons for the North Western State Railway.
 In 1947, it was the only state-of-the-art workshop for Pakistan Railways.
+After partition, the Moghalpura Railway Workshops continued to host some 14,000 workers specializing in engineering skills.

+Concrete Sleeper Factories

 The railway owns five concrete sleeper factories in Sukkur, Khanewal, Kohat, Shahinabad and Kotri.
 The first factory was established in Sukkur in 1967, and the other four factories were opened between 1979 and 1981.

 Network

 Lines

 The Pakistan Railways network is divided into main lines and branch lines.
-The Karachi-Peshawar line is the main north-south line, and the Rohri-Chaman line is the main east-west line.
+The Karachi–Peshawar Line is the main north-south line, and the Rohri–Chaman Line is the main east-west line.